Tiffceet/BookRentalPOS/README.md

 The built jar will then be located in `jdk11-pom/target/BookRentalPOS-JRE11+.jar`

+## To use mvn javadoc:javadoc in JDK 13+
+Copy the src folder into `jdk11-pom` folder

+Rename `pom-jdk11.xml` to `pom.xml`

+In the copied src folder, copy `module-info.java` into the following 2 dir
+1. src\main\java\my\edu\tarc\dco\bookrentalpos
+2. src\main\java\bookrentalpos

+Uncomment the module and rename it to the correct module name
+1. my.edu.tarc.dco.bookrentalpos
+2. bookrentalpos

+Remove the `module-info.java` file from src\main\java folder

+Run `mvn javadoc:javadoc`

 ## To run

 The built jar should be able to be opened directly.
 If not, use the following command line